visgl/deck.gl/bindings/python/pydeck/docs/deck.md

 `mapbox_key` : `str`, default None
     Read on initialization from the MAPBOX_API_KEY environment variable.
 Defaults to None if not set.
+    If not using a basemap, you can set this value to `None`.
     See https://docs.mapbox.com/help/how-mapbox-works/access-tokens/#mapbox-account-dashboard

 `initial_view_state` : `pydeck.ViewState`, default `pydeck.ViewState()`
-    Initial camera angle relative to the map, defaults to a fully zoomed out 0, 0-centered map To compute a viewport from data, see `pydeck.data\_utils.compute\_viewport`
+    Initial camera angle relative to the map, defaults to a fully zoomed out 0, 0-centered map with 0 pitch and bearing To compute a viewport from data, see `pydeck.data\_utils.compute\_viewport`

 ## pydeck.Deck.show